LonoCloud/conlink/README.md

 The container to container links are created after the first process in the container starts executing.
 This means the interfaces for those links will not be immediately present.
 The container code will need to account for this asynchronous interface behavior.
-The `node` service in `examples/test2-compose.yaml` shows a simple example of a container command that will wait for an interface to appear before continuing with another command.
+The `node2` service in `examples/test2-compose.yaml` shows a simple example of a container command that will wait for an interface to appear before continuing with another command.

 ### System Capabilities/Permissions

-The conlink container will need the same level of network related system capabilities as the containers that it will connect to.
+The conlink container needs to have a superset of the network related system capabilities of the containers that it will connect to.
 At a minimum `SYS_ADMIN` and `NET_ADMIN` are required but depending on what the containers require then other capabilities will also be required.
 In particular, if the container uses systemd, then it will